AriJalk/dotnet-excel-grouper/README.md

 ## 📌 Notes

 - The Excel file **must be closed** when running the tool
-- Floating point precision is rough — designed for quick grouping (up to ~3 decimal digits)
 - Grouping is based on absolute difference in values vs the threshold
 - Uses [ClosedXML](https://github.com/ClosedXML/ClosedXML) as a third-party library under the MIT license (already included)